Dining on Iguana for Lunch

 Proceeding down the street we found a little place called Bar & Grill On The Spot.
 It was a small place with two tables inside and what looked like a walk-up takeout window outside.

-But they had iguana and it was actually less expensive than some of their sea food items.
+But they had iguana and it was actually less expensive than some of their seafood items.
 Which probably made sense since they would have to buy the seafood from local fishermen but could just go out into the backyard and catch an iquana.

 The price for the iguana meal was U.S. $10 per plate plus beverage.
 Not knowing what to expect, we decided to order just one plate with two forks and two soft drinks.